 Treating cancer during pregnancy

 Once the diagnosis of cancer is made, you will need to discuss treatment with your doctor.
-The final decision on treatment is yours, but talk through all options to find the best option for you and your unborn child.
-When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer and size of cancer into consideration.
+The final treatment decision is yours, but talk through all options to find the best option for you and your unborn child.
+When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer, and size of cancer into consideration.
 The first 12 weeks of pregnancy are the most crucial in terms of fetal health.
 This is the time frame when the fetus is most likely to be affected by cancer treatment.
 The mother may choose to delay cancer treatment until the second or third trimester to protect the fetus.
 If the cancer diagnosis is made in the latter months of pregnancy, treatment may be delayed until the baby is born.
 In some cases, labor will be started early so mom can start treatment.

 Surgery is used to remove cancer from the body before radiation or chemotherapy is started.
 This treatment is typically reserved for tumors and the tissues that surround the tumor.
 Surgery is safe during pregnancy and may eliminate the need for chemotherapy and radiation.

 Chemotherapy is the use of medications to eliminate cancer cells.
-The drugs stop the cancer cells from splitting, dividing and growing.
+The drugs stop the cancer cells from splitting, dividing, and growing.
 If chemotherapy is used during the first 12 weeks of pregnancy it can affect the health of the fetus – so doctors tend to wait until later stages of gestation if possible.
 There have been cases of birth defects and fetal death associated with chemotherapy.

 If chemotherapy is administered during the second or third trimesters of pregnancy, the fetus may not be directly harmed by the drugs, but there could be side effects of treatment that indirectly harm the fetus.
 For instance, some cancer drugs cause anemia and extreme nausea.
 In these cases, the fetus is affected by the impaired health of the mother.
 In other cases lowered red blood cell counts can affect the pregnancy.
 Often, infants born to mothers who’ve undergone chemotherapy during pregnancy are born early and weigh less than peers born to healthy mothers.